kesselly4099/HealthTracking/README.md

-Project Overview: Health Tracking App
+#Project Overview: Health Tracking App

-Introduction

 The Health Tracking App is an innovative iOS application designed to enhance users' overall well-being by providing comprehensive features such as hydration tracking, posture monitoring, emergency alerts, activity graph visualization, and engagement through challenges.